pransen/PytorchVideoDatasetGenerator/README.md

 # PytorchVideoDatasetGenerator
 Implementation of Video Frame Generator in PyTorch.
 This can be used to train CNN LSTM models, 3D-CNN models and other architectures where both spatial and temporal features are required to be captured.
+The given implementation best suits for video classification tasks.

 ## Usage
 The expected directory structure of the dataset is as follows: